 |The MILEPOST 2022: Alaska Travel Planner||Moon Alaska: Scenic Drives, National Parks, Best Hikes||Moon Anchorage, Denali & the Kenai Peninsula||DeLorme Atlas & Gazetteer: Alaska|

 If you go by car, The McCarthy Road ends at the footbridge that crosses the Kennicott River, approximately 5,5 miles from the town of Kennicott.
 To get to Kennecott copper mine, you must park your car, walk across the bridge with your bags.

 You can take a shuttle bus.
 The bus stop is on the left when you cross the bridge.
 Roundtrip shuttle costs 15 USD per person.
 You can go to McCarthy or straight to the Kennecott copper mine.
 From McCarthy, it is 4.5 miles to Kennicott.
 You can only reach it on foot or the available shuttles.

+Accommodation in Kennecott Copper Mine is limited.
+And as a season is short, book it ahead.
 Camping is allowed near the end of the road.
 Lodging is available at McCarthy and Kennicott.
-In Kennicott, you can stay in Kennicott Glacier Lodge, because it’s nice place with great view.
+In Kennicott, you can stay in Kennicott Glacier Lodge, because it’s a nice place with a great view.
 Certainly, you should make a reservation.
 At McCarthy, there are several eating establishments and a bar.
 There are numerous adventure services available, such as flightseeing around the Wrangell Mountains Range, rafting, mountaineering, and guided historic and wilderness tours.
 Seems like prices are good, better than in other parts of Alaska.
-Most of these services shut down of the beginning of September, for the reason that, starts winter season.
+Most of these services shut down at the beginning of September, for the reason that, starts the winter season.
 Finally, if you want to take the Kennecott copper mine tour and visit the mine with a guide, it costs 28 USD per person (August 2019).